TarunMano/Tarun-s-Adventure/README.md

   • The game should have a minimum of three levels.
   • The game should have an instructional display.

+This application allows the user to explore a 2D map to search for the correct letters to a given word.

+### **FEATURES**
 2D based Java game
-  - Collect keys
+  - Collect letters
-  - Fight Monsters
-  - Level up
+  - Try to beat speed records
+  - Tutorial when starting game
+  - Intuitive user interface/navigation
+  - Clean retro theme (visual graphics/sound)
+  - User friendly controls

-  WASD or Arrow Keys to move
+ ** WASD or Arrow Keys to move **

-  ESC to pause
+ **ESC to pause **

-  T for draw time